Wizardry 6 Party Planning

 Karma affects more than you think, don’t settle for a extremely low karma.

-Gender effects little but does have some impacts to know about.
+Gender affects little but does have some impacts to know about.
 Female characters will have STR-2, PIE+1, KAR+1 and only Females can be Valkyries.
 Gender adjustments may impact the amount of Bonus Points required to reach professions you desire.

 Design your Party